Zilounay/YoureNotDoneYetMobile/README.md

 Text inputs come in many flavours, size and use cases.
 Obviously you don't treat <code>password</code> fields the same way you treat another field, and there are many fields with many different purposes.
 This list should cover them all, or at least most of them.
 Testing your input will be done through multiple aspects.
 You need to make sure validation works in logic and UI, that the textfield handles all kinds of stress and inputs, and that, if any, the formatting works properly.
 All those together should ultimately provide you a working textfield.

 ### a : Text :
 You're not done yet if you haven't dealt with all of the following inputs and situations, when validating text inputs.
+Note that these also apply to most of other input types (password, email, numbers, etc.).
+If you're dealing with any type of string input, consider the following list as well as the relevant list.

 - [ ] Alphanumeric : `aBCd 1234`
 - [ ] Symbols / non alphanumeric : `#@ !? ;) $= §`